- Chart

 Overview

-The SPDRu00ae S&P International Small Cap ETF (SCIF) seeks to provide investment results that, before fees and expenses, correspond generally to the performance of the S&P Developed Ex-U.S. Small Cap Index.
-It offers broad exposure to small-capitalization stocks in developed markets outside of the United States, covering a wide range of sectors.
+The SPDRu00ae S&P International Small Cap ETF (GWX) seeks to provide investment results that correspond to the performance of the S&P Developed Ex-U.S. Small Cap Index.
+It offers exposure to small-capitalization companies in developed markets outside of the United States, focusing on a broad diversification across various countries and sectors within those markets.

 Reputation and Reliability